juanmc2005/diart/README.md

 ## Build your own pipeline

 Diart provides building blocks that can be combined to do speaker diarization on an audio stream.
-The streaming implementation is powered by [RxPY](https://github.com/ReactiveX/RxPY), but the `functional` module is completely independent.
+Streaming is powered by [RxPY](https://github.com/ReactiveX/RxPY), but the `blocks` module is completely independent and can be used separately.

 ### Example